shayaanabsar/macros/README.md

 A programme that enables use of macros in languages that don't support it.

-A macro can be thought as a shorthand for a piece of code.
+A macro can be thought of as a shorthand for a piece of code.
 They are particularly useful for pieces of code that are often repeated many times.

 For example, a for loop in python that iterates 5 times looks like this:
 ``` python